 One to one contact is best and when it comes to references, there are no shortcuts.
 The passive approach (written references) and the high-tech approach (email) cannot guarantee thorough, trustworthy references.
 You’ll always need to communicate with someone directly and verbally to gather the best information.
 You should:

 - Embrace the hard way: Letters or emails sent to companies are usually ignored.
-Checking a reference is best done by verbally connecting with a real person.
+A reference check is best done by verbally connecting with a real person.

 By conducting an effective reference check, you will have the confidence to decide whether the prospective job candidate should become your new employee.